watrt/gslx680-acpi/README.md

 This will produce gslx680_ts_acpi.ko

-If you need to cross compile, pass appropriate KDIR, ARCH and CROSS_COMPILE variables to the make command.
+If you need to cross compile, pass appropriate KSRC, ARCH and CROSS_COMPILE variables to the make command.
 For example:

-    make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- KDIR=../linux-arm
+    make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- KSRC=../linux-arm

+CROSS_COMPILE is the compiler prefix (i.e. gcc will become arm-linux-gnueabihf-gcc with CROSS_COMPILE=arm-linux-gnueabihf-), ARCH is the target architecture as understood by the kernel (note: use i386 for 32 bit Intel platforms) and KSRC is the path to the target kernel sources or kernel headers.

 Install Instructions